andrew/ultimate-awesome/README.md

 - [awesome-terraform](https://github.com/awesomelistsio/awesome-terraform) - A curated list of awesome Terraform modules, tools, resources, and learning material.
 - [awesome-travel-hacking](https://github.com/awesomelistsio/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
 - [awesome-typescript](https://github.com/awesomelistsio/awesome-typescript) - A curated list of tools, libraries, frameworks, and resources for TypeScript.
-- [awesome-web-performance](https://github.com/awesomelistsio/awesome-web-performance) - A curated list of awesome resources, tools, and tips to improve web performance.
 - [awesome-myst](https://github.com/awesome-myst/awesome-myst) - 😎 A MyST 🌫️ (Markedly Structured Text) Awesome List.
 - [awesome-wiki-IT](https://github.com/awesome-wiki/awesome-wiki-IT) - IT 基础知识 基本素养 💻☕️ 在线阅读👉.
 - [list](https://github.com/awsmfoss/list) - A big list of Awesome Free and Open Source projects tat you can check out.